SmartMedia: Specifications

+Full technical specifications for the SmartMedia card could be requested from the SSFDC forum for free as of 2008.
+There is also a Linux driver for a SmartMedia card reader called "SDDR09", which describes details of the format such as how physical-to-logical translation is recorded on the chip.

 In popular culture

 A SmartMedia card, and the FlashPath adapter, is used as a plot device in the film Colombiana (2011), during the opening scenes set in the mid-1990s.
 A card is swallowed by the 9-year-old orphaned victim to hide it, then regurgitated.